-UPAW will have a Parent Teacher Committee (PTC) that will meet on a regular basis.
-The PTC will work closely with school administration and the Board to identify opportunities for school programming, fundraising, and special events.
-Given the areas of expertise represented by the Board members, the active parental participation through the PTC, and the day-to-day oversight of the EMO, there will be active and effective representation of key stakeholders.
-The Board will evaluate the success of the school and the school leader by continuous monitoring; quarterly and semi-annual surveys; and active and effective representation of all stakeholders to ensure that the school is an educational and operational success.
+WLPA will have a Parent Teacher Committee (PTC) that will meet on a regular basis.
+The PTC will work closely with school administration and the Board to identify opportunities for school programming, fundraising, and special events to meet the needs of the school and its students.
+Given the areas of expertise represented by the Board members, the active parental participation through the PTC, and the day to day oversight of CSUSA, there will be active and effective representation of key stakeholders.

 President: The President presides at all meetings of the Board.
-The

-President signs, with any other proper Officer, instruments which may be lawfully executed on behalf of the Corporation, except where required or permitted by law to be otherwise signed and executed, and except where the signing and execution is delegated by the Board to some other Officer.
+The President signs, with any other proper Officer, instruments which may be lawfully executed on behalf of the Corporation, except where required or permitted by law to be otherwise signed and executed, and except where the signing and execution is delegated by the Board to some other Officer.
 The President performs all duties pertaining to the office of President as may be prescribed by the Board from time to time.